missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 journalctl --since "1m ago" | grep Hello
 ```

-As we saw in the data wrangling lecture, logs can be quite verbose and they might require some level of processing and filtering to get the information you want.
+As we saw in the data wrangling lecture, logs can be quite verbose and they require some level of processing and filtering to get the information you want.
-If you find yourself heavily filtering through `journalctl` and `log show` you will probably want to familiarize yourself with their flags which can perform a first round of filtering of their output.
+If you find yourself heavily filtering through `journalctl` and `log show` you will probably want to familiarize yourself with their flags which can perform a first pass of filtering of their output.
-There are some tools like  [`lnav`](http://lnav.org/) that provide an improved presentation and navigation for log files.
+There are also some tools like  [`lnav`](http://lnav.org/) that provide an improved presentation and navigation for log files.

 ## Debuggers

 When printf debugging is not enough you should be using a debugger.
 Debuggers are programs that will let you interact with the execution of a program, letting you do things like:

-- Halt execution of the program when it reaches a certain line
+- Halt execution of the program when it reaches a certain line.
-- Step through the program one instruction at a time
+- Step through the program one instruction at a time.
-- Inspect values of variables after the program crashed
+- Inspect values of variables after the program crashed.
 - Conditionally halt the execution when a given condition is met.
 - And many more advanced features

 Many programming languages will come with some form of debugger.
 In Python this is the Python Debugger [`pdb`](https://docs.python.org/3/library/pdb.html).